Current Projects

-The Rotary Club's good works are carried out by eight service committees funded by the Seattle Rotary Service Foundation.
+The Rotary Club's good works are carried out by our committees funded by the Seattle Rotary Service Foundation.

 ARTS